SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 * Core: The term "core width" generally pertains to the physical dimensions or size of the central processing unit (CPU) or processor core within a microchip.
 Typically quantified in nanometers (nm) or micrometers (µm), it is denoted as, for instance, a "14nm core" or a "7nm core," representing the transistor feature size within the core.
 Conversely, the "core height" isn't typically expressed in a similar manner to the width.
 Instead, the core's dimensions are usually communicated in relation to its overall area, calculated by multiplying its width and height.

 * Die: The term "die width" typically denotes the physical measurement of the semiconductor wafer after all the individual integrated circuits (ICs) have been constructed on it, just prior to their separation.
-The widths of dies can vary considerably based on the particular manufacturing process and the design of the chips being manufactured, ranging from a few millimeters to several centimetres or even more.
+The widths of dies can vary considerably based on the particular manufacturing process and the design of the chips being manufactured, ranging from a few millimetres to several centimetres or even more.

 * Comparable to the core, discussions about the "die height" are infrequent.
 Instead, the size of the die is commonly conveyed in relation to its area, which is calculated by multiplying its width and height.